Last Updated on 21 August 2024 by Cycloscope

 This section was ok on a bike but it must be a very shaky and frustrating experience on a bus.
 At the time of our passage, the renovation of that stretch of road was planned and we saw some Chinese at work.

-It is though quite monotonous: Mozambique is a mostly flat country so good views are rare, the landscape stays almost identical for hundreds of kilometers.
+It is quite monotonous: Mozambique is a mostly flat country so good views are rare, and the landscape stays almost identical for hundreds of kilometers.
 The good thing is that outside the big cities, which are not many, the traffic is non-existent; In the southern areas, the N1 road is wide enough and has a side lane.

 Safety in Mozambique

-Southern Mozambique (from Maputo to Vilanculos) is very safe, you will have no problems during the day, the classic attention measures are obviously worthwhile.
-During the night you have to pay more caution, especially in the cities and bigger towns, quite some drunks around.
+Southern Mozambique (from Maputo to Vilanculos) is very safe, you will have no problems during the day, and the classic attention measures are obviously worthwhile.
+During the night you have to pay more caution, especially in the cities and bigger towns, with quite some drunks around.

 Always carry your passport with you, it often happens to be stopped by the police (if you are driving) and if you do not have a passport with you (even if you are a passenger) they could make you pay a “fine” which seems to be at the discretion of the police officer.
-Mozambican police don’t have great fame among overlanders, which in the past often complained of bribery.
+Mozambican police don’t have great fame among overlanders, who in the past often complained of bribery.
 They are certainly not friendly cops but we never had problems with them.

 We never felt unsafe or uncomfortable in Mozambique.
 All this applies to the southern part of the country, up to Vilanculos, the northern part, in particular, the region of Capo Delgado is, unfortunately, the victim of terrorist groups, many episodes of homicides of the local population, so it would be advised against going there but if you really want to do it, avoid camping and always find a safe place for the night.